meta-shreyash-khandelwal/GET2019/README.md

 # GET2019
-It contains the main assignments
+It contains the main assignments in their respective folders